 Reason #6 – A horse makes the value of a dollar crystal clear

-Although I do encourage the buying of the horse and perhaps some initial financial support depending on your daughter’s current age and financial experience, I recommend that you get your daughter involved financially as soon as possible.
+I want to be clear here.
+I do encourage you buying a horse perhaps some initial financial support depending on your daughter’s current age and financial experience, and if it’s within your means.
+But I recommend that you get your daughter involved financially as soon as possible.
 She should eventually be responsible for all her horse’s upkeep, veterinary and boarding costs.

 Furthermore, if she wants to enter in competitions, she should also be responsible for those costs.
-This will not only help her to be super focused on achieving goals and becoming ambitious, it will also help her to grasp the value of a dollar.
+This will not only help her to focus on achieving goals, it will also help her to grasp the value of a dollar.

-Girls who are financially responsible for their horses don’t have the time or the money to be drinking, doing drugs or going on shopping sprees.
-She will most likely become the best spender in the house.
+Girls who are financially responsible for their horses don’t have the ability to be frivolous with their finances.
+She will most likely become the most prudent spender in the house.

 Reason #7 – Owning a horse transforms you into an ambitious goal-setter

 As I mentioned above, having a horse will ignite ambition in your daughter.
-She’ll have purpose to form goals, focus on them and pursue them until their achieved.
+She’ll have purpose to form goals, focus on them and pursue them until she achieves them.

 There is always some new challenge to go after with a horse.
 Whether it’s as simple as getting your horse to pick up his or her front right hoof to pick, or finishing a course under your last record time, you can always aim for something.